-As soon as we arrived we got ourselves sorted and headed towards the rentals as our ski lessons were set to start soon.
-Moving through the rentals process isn’t quite as quick as I had thought, so I’d recommend planning plenty of time to get your things rented and put on.
+From here you head towards rentals.
+Moving through the rentals process isn’t quite as quick as you might imagine, so I’d recommend planning plenty of time to get your things rented and put on.
+Ideally you should plan to arrive 2 hours before the start of your lesson.

 The first step after purchasing your lessons is entering your information into a computer screen before gathering your print out and then moving through each station to get all of your belongings.
 You will be fitted for your boots and then move on to another line to get your skis or snowboards.